 If your MySQL database is big, you might want to compress the backup.
 To do it use the following syntax:

 $ mysqldump -u [uname] -p[pass] [dbname] | gzip -9 > [backupfile.sql.gz]

 Backup Database in MySQL Using SQLBackupAndFTP

-Follow these simple steps and create SQLBackupAndFTP job which will backup database in MySQL according to your schedule and send backups to the selected destination places.
+Follow these simple steps and create SQLBackupAndFTP job which will backup the databases in MySQL according to your schedule and send backups to the selected destination places.

-- Tick off all MySQL database which you are going to backup.
-You can find the list by clicking the “Gear” button at the “Select databases” section.
+- Tick off all MySQL databases that you are going to backup.
+You can find the list by clicking the “Gear” button in the “Select databases” section.

 - Select a destination place.
-You can do it by clicking the “plus” at the “Store backups in the selected destinations” section and choose destinations where you want to backup MySQL databases.
+You can do it by clicking the “plus” at the “Store backups in the selected destinations” section and choosing destinations where you want to backup MySQL databases.

 - Set up MySQL database backup schedule.
 To do it turn on this option at the “Schedule backups” section and press the “Gear” to find the advanced backup schedule settings.